stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 Base64 is a common encoding format for binary data.
 A JSON string with base64 content is our recommended option.

-To populate JSON data with base64-encoded binary content, you can simply set the values as described earlier (e.g.  by casting a `_base64` structure to a value in C++).
+To populate JSON data with base64-encoded binary content, you can simply create and assign a `_base64` value as described earlier (e.g.  by casting a `_base64` structure to a value in C++).
 Receiving base64-encoded content with JSON is not possible, because the necessary type information is lost in transit.
 The base64 content will arrive at the receiver simply as a string with base64 content.

 You can explicitly decode the base64 string back to binary as shown here for C++: